marcoaversa/marcoaversa.github.io/_pages/about.md

 🔬 3+ years of experience with generative models / diffusion models (see publications 😉).

-🖼️ I'm currently really hyped by generative models (for 2D/3D imaging, variational inference, multi-modal...) but I'm always excited to learn new and exotic research!
+🖼️ I'm currently really hyped by generative models (for 2D/3D imaging, variational inference, ViTs, multi-modal...) but I'm always excited to learn new and exotic research!

 If you're interested in having a chat, please feel free to contact me!